Roland-Pucek/Roland-Pucek.github.io/_pages/teaching.md

 ### oberseminar: derived categories
 (turned into a study group on gerbes)

+1. stuff
+2. more stuff

+* other
+* less other

 <details>
   <summary>References</summary>
+  &nbsp;
   * Principles of algebraic geometry - Griffits, Harris
   * Einstein manifolds - Besee
   * Complex geometry - Huybrechts